Last Updated on November 26, 2023 by Scott Allen

 Teacup Yorkies: The World’s Smallest Dog

-A purebred Yorkie registered with AKC can cost between $1,100 to $2,000 per puppy.
-However, the average price for an AKC licensed breeder is around $1,200 to $1,500.
-During the application process, most breeders require a non-refundable deposit of $300-$500.
+A purebred Yorkie registered with AKC can cost $1,100 to $2,000 per puppy.
+However, the average price for an AKC-licensed breeder is around $1,200 to $1,500.
+Most breeders require a non-refundable deposit of $300-$500 during application.
+Cheap Puppies

 What is the cost of Yorkies without papers?

 A quality pet dog will cost between $300 and $800.
 The puppy’s price is one of the best indicators that you have found a backyard breeder.
 AKC-respected breeders can charge a standard companion Yorkie between $ 1,200 and $1,500.
 However, backyard breeders tend to be more affordable and often negotiate lower prices if they feel a sale is possible.

 If you want to find a pet without papers, choose a reliable breeder that does not compromise a puppy’s health.
 Yorkies can be susceptible to many health problems, so ensure you get a healthy puppy.
 In addition, you will save more money in the long term if you pay a bit more upfront.